Kiss nightclub fire: Incident

 The party, called "Agromerados", organized by students from six faculties and technical courses at the Federal University of Santa Maria, began on Saturday, 26 January 2013 at 23:00 UTC.
 Two bands were scheduled to perform that night ("Pimenta e seus comparsas" and "Gurizada Fandangueira").

 In the early morning hours of 27 January 2013, a fire broke out while students were holding a freshers' ball.
 A crowd crush occurred following the fire, and a lack of exit signs and emergency exits allegedly contributed to the deaths.
 Most of the victims were between 18 and 30 years old.

-Brazilian police stated that the fire began when the band Gurizada Fandangueira ignited a pyrotechnic device (similar to a signaling flare) while performing on stage.
+The fire began when the band Gurizada Fandangueira ignited a pyrotechnic device (similar to a signaling flare) while performing on stage.
 The pyrotechnics accidentally ignited flammable acoustic foam in the ceiling.
 According to the authorities, other reasons for the high death toll include the lack of emergency exits (the only access in and out of the building was the front door) and the fact that the number of people inside exceeded the maximum capacity by hundreds.

 Colonel Guido Pedroso de Melo of the Rio Grande do Sul Fire Department stated that the club's front door was locked.
 De Melo told CNN: "This overcrowding made it difficult for people to leave, and according to the information we have, the security guards trapped the victims inside."

 Victims

-About 90 percent of the victims succumbed to smoke inhalation, specifically cyanide, which was among the toxic chemicals produced when fire consumed the soundproofing foam on the club’s ceiling.
+About 90% of the victims died from smoke inhalation, specifically cyanide, which was among the toxic chemicals produced when fire consumed the soundproofing foam on the club's ceiling.
 This contributed to the high number of fatalities.
 Many people died as they either tried to hide in bathrooms or, in panic, mistook them for exits.
 At least 180 bodies were removed from the bathrooms.
 More than 150 were injured by the crush at the front door and the rapidly accumulating smoke within the nightclub.
-14 injuries were attributed to severe burns, with eight victims succumbing to their injuries in the days and weeks following the incident.
+Fourteen injuries were attributed to severe burns, with eight victims succumbing to their injuries in the days and weeks following the incident.
 More than 90 people were hospitalized.

 The fire has the second-highest death toll for an entertainment event in Brazil; it is second only to the 1961 Niterói circus fire, which killed more than 500 people.